juctaposed/Tonights-Movie/README.md

 # Optimizations:
 Things I want to continue adding include more CRUD operations for more interactivity, such as favorites, already seen, no interest in watching, watchlist, etc.

+The database used to search movies is only up to date until 2020 - can optimize later to include latest releases

-Also, it would be convenient for users if there were links or logos to where you can watch each movie.
+It would also be convenient for users if there were links or logos to where you can watch each movie.

 # Lessons Learned: